chandra-sekar-1983/MyProjects_1/README.md

-# MyProjects_1
+# MyProjects
-Code for my new and used projects
+Code of Machine Learning algo and Django for my new and used projects